Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack: Plot

-During a briefing with the Japan Self-Defense Forces (JSDF) regarding the first Godzilla's attack and death, (Note: As depicted in its 1954 self-titled film.) admiral Taizo Tachibana is alerted about an American nuclear submarine that went missing off Guam.
-Search and rescue units find the submarine destroyed and capture footage of the creature's dorsal plates nearby.
+In 2002, during a Japan Self-Defense Forces (JSDF) briefing for cadets regarding the first Godzilla's attack and death in 1954, (Note: As depicted in its 1954 self-titled film.)
+Admiral Taizō Tachibana warns the trainees to remain vigilant.
+He notes that reports of monster sightings are increasing worldwide, including a similar monster that recently attacked New York City.
+(Note: As depicted in its 1998 self-titled film.)
+Tachibana is then alerted that an American nuclear submarine has gone missing off Guam.
+Search-and-rescue units find the submarine destroyed and capture footage of an undead Godzilla's dorsal plates moving in the vicinity.

-Tachibana's daughter and reporter, Yuri, films a docudrama with her production crew at Mount Myōkō, where a mysterious earthquake briefly occurs.
-It occurs again later that night, burying a biker gang and leaving a surviving trucker, who witnesses the subterranean monster Baragon.
-The next day, Yuri's colleague Teruaki Takeda supports her theory that a monster may have caused the mysterious earthquakes and gives her a book called The Guardian Monsters.
+Meanwhile, Tachibana's daughter Yuri, a reporter working for the pseudo-documentary television company BS Digital Q, is filming with her crew at Mount Myōkō when an earthquake strikes.
+That night, another earthquake buries a group of bōsōzoku bikers who had vandalized a roadside shrine; the lone surviving trucker witnesses the subterranean monster Baragon emerge.
+The next day, Yuri's colleague, Mitsuaki Takeda, supports her theory that a monster may have caused the mysterious earthquakes and gives her a book about Japan's legendary Guardian Monsters: Baragon (God of the Earth), Mothra (God of the Sea), and King Ghidorah (God of the Sky).

-At Lake Ikeda, Mothra in her larval form attacks a group of teenage vandals who disturbed her shrine and builds her cocoon.
-Yuri interviews Hirotoshi Isayama, an mysterious old man who explains the legend of the guardian monsters, iterating that they must be awakened before Godzilla, an undead creature, destroys Japan.
-Yuri and her colleagues visit the guardian monsters' shrine, where she finds a stone before returning to continue interviewing Isayama.
-In the process, she discovers that the souls of soldiers and civilians who were killed during the Pacific War are embedded within Godzilla and are lashing out due to modern Japan's denial of its past crimes.
-Meanwhile in Aokigahara, a suicidal man accidentally encounters a frozen 1,000-year-old ancient dragon called King Ghidorah.
+At Lake Ikeda, Mothra, in her larval form, attacks a group of teenage vandals who disturbed her shrine and spins a cocoon.
+Yuri interviews Professor Hirotoshi Isayama, a mysterious elder arrested by Motosu police for destroying a shrine.
+Unbeknownst to the authorities and Yuri's team, Isayama authored the Guardian Monsters book.
+He warns that the guardians must be awakened to prevent Godzilla from destroying Japan.
+Yuri and her colleagues visit the Guardian Monsters' shrine, where she finds a stone, then returns to continue interviewing Isayama.
+In the process, she discovers that the vengeful souls of soldiers and civilians who were killed during the Pacific War are embedded within Godzilla and are lashing out due to modern Japan's denial of its past crimes.
+Elsewhere, in Aokigahara, a suicidal man accidentally discovers a frozen, 1,000-year-old dragon, Ghidorah.